Ezequiel Tovar Preview, Player Props: Rockies vs. Blue Jays

 Ezequiel Tovar At The Plate

-- He has hit a long ball in 12.0% of his games this season, and 3% of his trips to the dish.
+- In 11.9% of his games this season, he has hit a home run, and 3% of his trips to the dish.

-- Tovar has had an RBI in 46 games this year (36.8%), including 12 multi-RBI outings (9.6%).
+- Tovar has driven in a run in 46 games this year (36.5%), including 12 games with more than one RBI (9.5%).
 He has also driven in three or more of his team's runs in four contests.

-- He has scored in 55 of 125 games this season, and more than once 9 times.
+- He has scored in 55 games this year (43.7%), including multiple runs in nine games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.